mnugent04/projectA/README.md

 ## Context:
 Who: Citizens of Santa Clarita, and surrounding areas.

-What: High CO concentratins are harmful because it blocks oxygen from our organs.
-As a city we need to work on reducing these level esspecially in the winter time.
-We need to be more aware of our habits and try to reduce our impact by implementing things like leaving our heaters on for less time and car pooling more.
+What: High CO concentrations are harmful because it blocks oxygen from our organs.
+As a city we need to work on reducing these level especially in the winter time.
+We need to be more aware of our habits and try to reduce our impact by implementing things like leaving our heaters on for less time and carpooling more.

 How: A slide show and visual graph to display what months/ seasons have the worst CO concentration levels.
-Revealing that the winter season has the highest elvels encouraging citizens to do better.
+Revealing that winter has the highest levels encouraging citizens to do better.

 ## Data Used: